 The Purpose of Wofford College

 "A Wofford education rests upon a broad curriculum of basic courses, complemented by a solid mastery of a major, and extended at every level of study by an emphasis on integrative learning that best suits our graduates for the realities they will encounter.
-It is this that enables them to make connections, to cross boundaries and negotiate a world no longer divided so neatly into categories of endeavor."---President Benjamin B. Dunlap
+It is this that enables them to make connections, to cross boundaries and negotiate a world no longer divided so neatly into categories of endeavor."---Dr. Benjamin B. Dunlap, President Emeritus

 The purpose of Wofford College is to function as a liberal arts institution of superior quality.
 Its chief concern is the development of an intellectual, spiritual and aesthetic atmosphere in which serious and inquiring minds of students and faculty alike will be challenged to a common search for truth and freedom, wherever that search may lead, and in which each person may become aware of his or her own individual worth while aspiring to high standards of learning and morality.